annell/ecs-cpp/Readme.md

 ```

 # To install
-## Header only method
+## CMake method
-1. Clone `EntityComponentSystem.h` to your project and include header.
+1. Clone ecs-cpp to your project.
+2. Add `add_subdirectory(path/ecs-cpp)` to your CMakeLists.txt.
+3. Link your project to `ecs-cpp`.
+4. Include `#include <ecs-cpp/EcsCpp.h>` in your project.

 ### Dependencies
 - C++20

+### Example on integration
+Here you can find a example on how to integrate this library into your project using CMake: [ecs-cpp-example](https://github.com/annell/physim-cpp).
+In this example, the library is placed under thirdparty/ecs-cpp.

 ## To run test suite
-1. Clone `EntityComponentSystem.h` to your project.
+1. Clone ecs-cpp to your project.
 2. Install dependencies.
-3. Include the CMakeList in your cmake structure.
+3. Add `add_subdirectory(path/ecs-cpp)` to your CMakeLists.txt.

 ### Dependencies
 - C++20